 To be able to create simple representations of things (e.g. painting, modelling).

 To be able to dance and move to express feelings and ideas.

 To act out a narrative in their play with other children, e.g. in different role play areas.

-To return to and build on their previous learning, refining ideas and developing their ability to represent them.
+To choose colours and materials to make pictures and models and props for play.

 To use different materials to make things that they have designed.

 To be able to use a range of tools and techniques properly (e.g. scissors, rolling pins, sellotape dispenser, staplers).

-To sing in a group or on their own, increasingly matching the pitch and following the melody.